root-project/web/install/dependencies.md

 The table of content can be used to quickly jump to your operating system.

+## Supported compilers

+### From v6.26:
+- C++14 support is required
+- GCC 5 or later is supported
+- Clang 6 or later is supported

+### Until v6.24:
+- C++11 support is required
+- GCC 4.8 or later is supported
+- Clang 3.4 or later is supported

 ## Fedora, Scientific Linux and CentOS

 Use `yum install <package>` or the graphical "Add/Remove Software" program.